maimbeeb/OnlineExam/README.md

 	Got the Idea from Online examination system used by Companies.
 	Referred to the python documentation.
 	Refered to the Django docs as well which have been a huge help.
-	Thanks to mentor for planning and helping with the projects.
 	A tutorial has been taken from Youtube.
 	Many resources have been consulted online (stackoverflow, pyhton pep8, blogs, etc).